GUEST COLUMNIST: RON PAUL

 Oh, and most importantly, it’s not the job of the federal government to tell you how to gamble on football.
 It’s just not.
 You should be able to set a fair price on points, point-shaving, intentional injuries and mid-game assassinations as your whim in accordance with the laws of the free-market.
 How else will we develop the bullet-proof players of the future without the invisible hand of the market whisking away the weak, non-bulletproof players of yesterday from the field?
 What you do with your money is none of the federal government’s business, even when it comes to paying a bookie thirty large to put mescaline in Tim Tebow’s cereal prior to a big rivalry game.
 Freedom!

-And one final note: under a Ron Paul presidency–when it happens, not if!–you’ll get your gambling winnings back not in this imaginary scrap you call cash, but in the only thing of real value besides freedom: Spanish doubloons.
+And one final note: under a Ron Paul presidency--when it happens, not if!--you'll get your gambling winnings back not in this imaginary scrap you call cash, but in the only thing of real value besides freedom: Spanish doubloons.

 I’m Ron Paul, and I think I’m running for President.
 Thank you all, whoever you are, and wherever I am.